HONEYPOT SUPABASE: HOW LONG BEFORE A PUBLIC ANON KEY IS ABUSED?

 # = high-confidence anon-key exploitation in progress.

 The detection works because the attacker workflow is mechanically uniform — the same harvesters use the same tools and scripts.
-We have not seen meaningful variation in the first three steps across any honeypot in the study.
+We have not seen meaningful variation in the first three steps.
 Variation appears at step 4 (which table the attacker prioritizes for bulk read) and step 5 (whether they probe writes or move directly to exfiltration).

 A correctly-configured Supabase project sees the same sequence but every probe returns 200 with [].
 Logging on PostgREST will record the requests; the absence of meaningful response is what tells the defender the configuration is doing its job.
 This is what ref-rls looks like under the same playbook.